XRPLF/xrpl-dev-portal/websocket_api.md

 | fail_hard | Boolean | (Optional, defaults to false) If true, and the transaction fails locally, do not retry or relay the transaction to other servers |
 | offline | Boolean | (Optional, defaults to false) If true, when constructing the transaction, do not attempt to automatically fill in or validate values.
 (No effect when specifying the transaction as tx_blob.) |

 The JSON format for `tx_json` varies depending on the type of transaction.
 In the case of sending non-XRP currency (IOUs), you can obtain appropriate values for the `Paths` field by doing a `find_path` or `ripple_find_path` command first.
 The `Paths` field is not required for sending XRP.
 The provided path or paths are used as options for the path the payment takes; the server selects one or more of them to use according to its own criteria.
 You can omit the `Paths` field, but that leaves it up to the server to choose a path on the fly.
-Since the total cost of making the payment is automatically deducted from the sending account, you should find paths ahead of time to avoid getting surprised.
+Since the total cost of making the payment, including transit fees, is automatically deducted from the sending account, you should find paths ahead of time to avoid getting surprised.

 By default, `rippled` tries to compute the cheapest combination of paths, but it may not have the resources to find the best option.
 A payment may even be broken up into multiple parts that take different paths if that is the cheapest way.
 An untrustworthy server could be modified to choose paths maliciously.

 If `offline` is not set to true, then the server tries to automatically fill the `Sequence` and `Fee` parameters appropriately.

-To send a transaction as robustly as possible, you should construct and [`sign`](#sign) it in advance, store it somewhere that you can access even after a power outage, then `submit` it as a `tx_blob`.
+To send a transaction as robustly as possible, you should construct and [`sign`](#sign) it in advance, persist it somewhere that you can access even after a power outage, then `submit` it as a `tx_blob`.
 After submission, monitor the network with the [`tx`](#tx) command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.

 You should provide a [LastLedgerSequence](https://ripple.com/wiki/Transaction_Format#Basic_Transaction_Format) field in your transaction to make sure that it expires quickly in the case that it does not succeed.
 Otherwise, a transaction may end up in limbo, neither failing nor confirming, for a long time.